awye765/Stanford-ML-Course/Week 3/03-08-Regularization - Intro.md

 Answer: <b>Regularization</b>.

-Essentially we are aiming to find the optimal number of features and keep those features regualarised.
+Essentially we are aiming to find the optimal number of features and keep those features regularized.

 Specifically, to avoid overfitting we must:

-1. Reduce the number of features by:
+1. <b>Reduce</b> the number of features by:

     (a) Manually selecting which features to keep